 The TinCaps never trailed and six batters had multiple hits as Fort Wayne beat the Dayton Dragons (Cincinnati Reds), 8-6, on Friday evening at Fifth Third Field.
 Designated hitter G.K.
 Young led the way with three RBIs en route to the win.

 Starting next Thursday, June 8, WANE-TV will air a new “Carpool Conversation” segment during the 6 p.m. new for the rest of the summer.

 Third baseman Hudson Potts and first baseman Brad Zunica both launched two-run homers, but the Bowling Green Hot Rods (Tampa Bay Rays) cruised to an 11-4 victory over the TinCaps on Thursday night at Parkview Field.

-The TinCaps tallied a season-high 10 hits, yet lost to the Bowling Green Hot Rods (Tampa Bay Rays), 6-1, at Bowling Green Ballpark.
+The TinCaps struggled to muster offense in a 5-1 loss to the Bowling Green Hot Rods (Tampa Bay Rays) on Wednesday afternoon at Parkview Field.